bassamelobeid/flutter-deriv-api/README.md

 ##JSON Schema Testing

 The JSON Schema testing files are all located in `v3/schema_suite/`.
 In these files we use a number of functions listed below (with their description, usage and examples).
+The test modules are structured in a way where the request and expected response files are stored in `v3/schema_suite/config` and these files are used by the `test_sendrecv` function among others.
+To add a basic test, you first have to create a json file containing the request to be sent, another json file containing the expected response and call `test_sendrecv` or `test_sendrecv_params` to check if the actual response matches the expected response.

 ---
 ###start